 (1) In accordance with Winchendon's Site Plan Regulations, and MGL c.
 148, § 28, the Winchendon Fire Department has adopted the following regulations with regard to water supply for the purposes of fire protection.

-(2) Anyone fulfilling the enclosed regulations are to meet all requirements specified by other boards and departments as they may relate to the work performed.
+(2) Anyone fulfilling the enclosed regulations is to meet all requirements specified by other boards and departments as they may relate to the work performed.

 (3) In those areas where the extension of the municipal water system is technically or economically unfeasible, the developer shall be required to provide a water supply for fire protection commensurate to the hazard, as approved by the Fire Department.